 Poor canine diet often leads to nutritional deficits in dogs, which in turn are strongly related to health complications.
 You probably knew this already, but do you fully understand the extent of damage that these nutritional deficits will have on your dog’s long-term health?

 The truth is that poor canine diet can take YEARS off your pet’s life.
-Some studies, like this one showing food restrictions to increase lifespan (1) and then this one that tested diet restriction with Labs (2) for example, have found a direct correlation between feeding dogs and their lifespan.
+Some studies, like the one showing food restrictions to increase lifespan (1) and then another one that tested diet restriction with Labs (2) for example, have found a direct correlation between feeding dogs and their lifespan.
 Overfeeding in particular leads to shorter life of dogs.

 But the problem begins when it comes to describing your own dog’s body condition and understanding where your canine stands in terms of “being in shape.”